-Exploding bomb (for explosion or reactivity hazards) Flame (for fire hazards) Flame over circle (for oxidizing hazards) Gas cylinder (for gases under pressure) The state of the s Corrosion (for corrosive damage to metals, as well as skin, eyes) Skull and Crossbones (can cause death or toxicity with short exposure to small amounts) Health hazard (may cause or suspected of causing serious health effects) (1) Exclamation mark (may cause less serious health effects or damage the ozone layer) Environment (may cause damage to the aquatic environment) ® Biohazardous Infectious Materials (for organisms or toxins that can cause diseases in people or animals)
+Exploding bomb (for explosion or reactivity hazards) Flame (for fire hazards) Flame over circle (for oxidizing hazards) $\Diamond$ Gas cylinder (for gases under pressure) Corrosion (for corrosive damage to metals, as well as skin, eyes) Skull and Crossbones (can cause death or toxicity with short exposure to small amounts) Health hazard (may cause or suspected of causing serious health effects) Exclamation mark (may cause less serious health effects or damage the ozone layer) Environment (may cause damage to the aquatic environment) • The GHS system also Biohazardous Infectious Materials (for organisms or toxins that can cause diseases in people or animals) o defines an Environmental hazards group.
+This group (and its classes) was not adopted in WHMIS 2015.
+However, you may see